rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 Training and inference is often more efficiently done in batches, but most transformer architecture require that all inputs in a batch have the same length.
-Most tokenizers are designed to pad all, but the shortest input in a batch with special pad tokens which are supposed to not affect that text fragment embedding value.
-A text fragment with and without pad tokens should produce the same embedding value (which is mostly the case, except when the embedding model using very low precision arithmetic, like `int8`, as some errors tend to accumulate).
-Additionally, most embedding models are designed with a max input text length and the associate tokenizer will often truncated longer texts by simply cutting off the end of the text after the maximum numbered token.
+Most tokenizers are designed to pad all, but the shortest input in a batch with special pad tokens which are supposed to not affect that batch entry fragment embedding value.
+A text fragment (a batch entry) with and without pad tokens should produce the same embedding value (which is usually the case;
+except when the embedding model is using very low precision arithmetic, like `int8`, as some errors tend to accumulate).
+Additionally, most embedding models are designed with a max input text length and the associated tokenizer will often truncate longer texts by simply cutting off the end of the text after the maximum numbered token.

 The embedding model is simply a fixed-length map from a variable length text to a fixed-length real-valued vector.
 For transformer models, the embedding is often simply a summation of the final embedding of each token in the text.

+$$
-$$ f_\text{embedding}: \text{"brown dog..."} \rightarrow \mathbb{R}^{512} $$
+f_\text{embedding}: \text{"brown dog..."} \rightarrow \mathbb{R}^{768}
+$$

 where 768 is an example number dependent on the model architecture.